ravjot07/Duplyzer_Go/readme.md

 -   **Cross-Platform Compatibility**: Runs on multiple operating systems, thanks to Go's cross-platform support.
 -   **Command-Line Interface**: Easy-to-use CLI for straightforward execution and minimal setup.
 -   **Customizable Concurrency**: Allows users to choose the best concurrency model based on their system's performance.
+- **Local file input**:Implemented volume mounting in Docker run command to allow access to local directories - Users can now specify a directory on their local machine to be scanned for duplicate files

 ## Concurrency Models